-The purpose of a leadership grant is to inspire and enable students to be life-ready leaders and use the grant to make a difference within their circle of influence.
+The purpose of a leadership grant is to inspire and enable students to be life-ready leaders by using the grant to make a difference within their circle of influence.
 A leadership grant will be awarded by FranklinCovey to students who are selected as winners in this year’s student speech contest.
-As participants work to develop a speech, they should consider what they would do with the leadership grant (if they won) and submit their plans for its use during the entry-form process.
+As participants work to develop a speech, they should consider what they would do with the leadership grant if awarded the prize and submit their plans for its use during the entry-form process.
 The decision is up to the student, but here are a few suggestions to make a difference as a leader:

 • Identify and fix a problem that exists at school.

-• Donate the money as a charitable contribution.
+• Donate the money to a charitable contribution.

 • Organize a service project in the community.